Padraic Breslin: Early life

-Padraic Breslin was born in London on 14 June 1907.
+Padraic Breslin was born in London, England on 14 June 1907.
 His parents were both Irish, with his father from Glenties, County Donegal.
 The family returned to Ireland around 1920, to the North Strand in Dublin.

 Breslin attended school there, and developed an interest in philosophy.
 He was inspired to join the Communist Party of Ireland in 1922 by his uncles, who had been involved in the American socialist movements.
 Breslin was the founder and leader of the Party's youth section, the Young Communist League of Ireland, writing articles and editing the youth section's column in the Workers’ Republic.
-When the Communist Party was dissolved in 1923, he joined the Irish Worker League under the leadership of James Larkin.
+When the Communist Party was dissolved in 1923, he joined the Irish Worker League (IWL) under the leadership of James Larkin.

 Life in Russia

-He was one of eight young members sent to study at the International Lenin School, Moscow by the IWL in 1928, with James Larkin Jnr and Sean Murray.
+He was one of eight young members sent to study at the International Lenin School, Moscow by the IWL in March 1928, with James Larkin Jnr and Sean Murray.
 In 1929 he met and married Yekaterina "Katya" Kreizer in Moscow.
 She was a Russian student of languages, who went on to work as a Japanese translator in the Soviet secret service (NKVD).
 They had a daughter and a son.

-Around 1929 or 1930, Breslin was expelled from the International Lenin School for "ideological divergence" for his rejection of Marxist materialism.
+Around 1929 or 1930, Breslin was expelled from the International Lenin School for "ideological divergence" - while Breslin accepted the Marxist–Leninist ideology, he rejected Marxist materialism asserting belief in spirituality.
 By this time he was fluent in Russian and was employed by the school as a translator.
 He also worked on the English language newspaper, Moscow Daily News, as a journalist, as well as translating poetry.
 Breslin worked as a freelance translator, translating Russian songs, folk tales, and children's stories into English.
-He also wrote English lyrics to the song "How wide my native land", later sung by Paul Robeson.
+He also wrote English lyrics to the song "Wide is my native land", later sung by Paul Robeson.

 Becoming increasingly disillusioned with the Stalinist regime, Breslin voiced this to his friends, family and even casual acquaintances.
-Because his wife was under pressure from her superiors about her marriage to a foreign national who presented a possible security risk, Breslin became a USSR citizen in 1936.
+Due to increasing pressure his wife was facing from superiors about her marriage to a foreign national who presented a possible security risk, Breslin became a Soviet citizen in 1936.

 At the time, his first marriage was failing and ended in divorce.
 He met and married Maighréad Nic Mhaicín the same year.
 She was an Irish translator working in Moscow.
 She returned to Ireland to give birth to their daughter in June 1938, and Breslin attempted to follow them.
-She was refused re-entry into the USSR, and he was denied a visa to leave despite his attempts to revoke his USSR citizenship.
-He attempted to reclaim his Irish citizenship but this was denied by Éamon de Valera's department of external affairs, citing the Citizenship Act of 1935.
+She was refused re-entry into the Soviet Union, and he was denied a visa to leave despite his attempts to revoke his Soviet citizenship.
+He attempted to reclaim his Irish citizenship but was denied by Éamon de Valera's department of external affairs, citing the Citizenship Act of 1935.